dam-grassman/blog/_posts/2021-06-27-Do-Calculus.markdown

 <p style="text-align:center;"><img style="max-width: 60%; height: auto" src="/blog/images/simpson3.png" /></p>

 We are studying the causal effect between X(treament) → Y (recovery), but a third variable Z which is the size of the tumor affects both the recovery and the treatment given in our observational dataset.
-One has to be careful when using <b>retrospective studies</b> - in contrast with projective study where links between potential confounding factors and causes can be broken with randomization for instance.
+One has to be careful when using <b>retrospective studies</b> - in contrast with projective study where links between potential confounding factors and causes can be broken with randomization for instance. <br>

 ## Monty Hall Problem

 <figure style="text-align:center;">
   <img src="/blog/images/montyhall3.png" style="width:65%">
-  <figcaption>Source : Arte - Voyage pays des maths </figcaption>
+  <figcaption><i>Source : Arte - Voyage pays des maths</i> </figcaption>
 </figure>

 This problem is named after Monty Hall, who hosted the tv game show <i>Let's Make a Deal</i> between the 60s and the 80s.<br>